 Playing Anthem with keyboard and mouse

-Based on the pre-release demos for Anthem, and anecdotal evidence from our own Alice Liguori, you probably should consider playing this game with a controller.
+In all honesty. you probably should consider playing this game with a controller.
 Despite the fact that shooting always feels better with a mouse and keyboard setup, even in Anthem, the main problem is with flying around.
 For some, it’s a little bit tricky to get used to.
 Here are the default controls: